Basics of Aerial Yoga for Beginners

 DO NOT: Absolutely no jewelry, belts, or any other sharp objects.
-Also, do not put on lotion before you go, you need your hands to be able to grip the silky fabric.
+Do not put on lotion before you go, you need your hands to be able to grip the silky fabric.

-Also be sure to hydrate before you go and be careful on what you eat as well.
+Also, be sure to hydrate before you go and be careful about what you eat as well.
 Read more about What to Eat Before and After Yoga for more details on the best foods to eat before Aerial Yoga class.

 I hope that this guide has helped you learn more about Aerial Yoga and how to get started!
 If you have any questions that were not answered, please ask in the comment section below!